Guidance for Authors

 Pope, P., 2007.
 Severe and Complex Neurological Disability.
-London: Butterworth-Heinemann Elsevier.
+Butterworth-Heinemann Elsevier, London

 Chapter author’s Surname, Initial., Year of publication.
 Title of the chapter.
-In: Initials.
-Surname, (of book author or editor, in which case follow by ed. or eds.).
+In: Surname, Initials (of book author or editor, in which case follow by ed. or eds.).
 Title of the book.
-Publisher: Place of publication.
+Publisher, Place of publication, page numbers of book

 Lewis, R., 2003.
 Physiotherapy in rheumatology.
 In: Porter, S. ed.
 Tidy's Physiotherapy.
 Butterworth Heinemann, Edinburgh, pp. 138-140

 - Journal article (use commonly accepted abbreviations of journal titles, e.g. JAMA or BMJ)